Global spectra, polytopes and stacky invariants: Geometric spectrum of a polytope

 because \begin{itemize} \item $\sum_{\lambda_1 ,\cdots, \lambda_r \geq 0}z^{-\nu (w)}z^{-\lambda_1}\cdots z^{-\lambda_r}=\frac{z^{r-\nu (w)}}{(z-1)^r}$ if $w\in \boite (\sigma)\cap N$, \item $\sum_{\lambda_1 >0 ,\lambda_2 ,\cdots, \lambda_r \geq 0}z^{-\nu (w)}z^{-\lambda_1}\cdots z^{-\lambda_r}=\frac{z^{r-1-\nu (w)}}{(z-1)^r}$ if $w\in \boite^c (\sigma )\cap N - \{ 0\}$, \item $\sum_{\lambda_1 ,\cdots, \lambda_r > 0}z^{-\lambda_1}\cdots z^{-\lambda_r}=\frac{1}{(z-1)^r}$ \end{itemize} (and we use the fact that $\nu (b_i )=1$).
-Moreover, \begin{itemize} \item $\alpha\in \nu (\boite (\sigma)):=\{\nu (v), v\in \boite (\sigma)\}$ if and only if $r-\alpha\in \nu (\boite (\sigma))$, \item $\alpha\in \nu (\boite^c (\sigma )):=\{\nu (v), v\in \boite^c (\sigma ) \}$ if and only if $r-1-\alpha\in \nu (\boite^c (\sigma ))$. \end{itemize} because $q_i \in ]0,1[$ if and only if $1-q_i \in ]0,1[$.
+Moreover, \begin{itemize} \item $\alpha\in \nu (\boite (\sigma)):=\{\nu (v), v\in \boite (\sigma)\}$ if and only if $r-\alpha\in \nu (\boite (\sigma))$, \item $\alpha\in \nu (\boite^c (\sigma )):=\{\nu (v), v\in \boite^c (\sigma ) \}$ if and only if $r-1-\alpha\in \nu (\boite^c (\sigma ))$ \end{itemize} because $q_i \in ]0,1[$ if and only if $1-q_i \in ]0,1[$.
 We then deduce from (\ref{eq:intermediaireBox}) that

 for any $\sigma\in\Delta (r)$.
-The expected equality follows because the relative interiors of the cones of the complete fan $\Delta$ give a partition of its support.
+Equality (\ref{eq:DescriptionSpecGeon}) follows because the relative interiors of the cones of the complete fan $\Delta$ give a partition of its support.
 For the assertion about the Euler number, notice that

 because the normalized volume of $\sigma \cap \{v\in N_{\rit},\ \nu (v)\leq 1\}$ is equal to the number of lattice points in $\Box (\sigma )$. \end{proof}